metamorworks - stock.adobe.com

 Analytics use within organizations has been stagnant for about two decades, hovering at around a quarter of all employees.
 The simple reason is that analytics and data management platforms are hard to use, requiring coding to carry out most tasks and data literacy training to interpret results.

-Natural language processing (NLP) and low-code/no-code tools had promised to broaden analytics use, but they were limited in their capabilities.
-NLP tools are held back by small vocabularies while low-code/no-code features only enable users to carry out basic tasks.
+Natural language processing and low-code/no-code tools had promised to broaden analytics use, but they were limited in their capabilities.
+NLP tools are held back by small vocabularies, while low-code/no-code features only enable users to carry out basic tasks.

-Generative AI, however, enables true natural language interactions given that large language models have vocabularies the size of a dictionary.
+Generative AI, however, enables true natural language interactions because large language models have vocabularies the size of a dictionary.
 In addition, they can infer intent.
 That combination, when combined with an enterprise's proprietary data, enables almost anyone to query and analyze data to inform decisions.

 Meanwhile, by reducing coding requirements, generative AI also frees data experts from time-consuming, repetitive tasks and enables them to do more with their time.

 Teradata's new integration with DataRobot enables organizations to simplify combining data with AI and machine learning by applying DataRobot's prebuilt models to their data in VantageCloud.
-The integration can be accessed through Teradata's ClearScape Analytics Bring Your Own Model (BYOM) feature, which enables customers to select the model of their choice for AI development.
+The integration can be accessed through Teradata's ClearScape Analytics Bring Your Own Model (BYOM) feature, which enables customers to select the model of their choice from the vendor of their choice for AI development.

-Once selecting DataRobot's models, users will be able to import and operationalize DataRobot's prebuilt AI models to accelerate their own AI development efforts in a way that will benefit existing Teradata users, according to Donald Farmer, founder and principal of TreeHIve Strategy.
+Users who select one of DataRobot's models will be able to import and operationalize DataRobot's prebuilt AI models to accelerate their own AI development efforts in a way that will benefit existing Teradata users, according to Donald Farmer, founder and principal of TreeHive Strategy.

 "This will be a useful technology for Teradata users ... to build models more quickly and score them more efficiently than they are currently doing," he said.